Everything you need to know about Emergency Funds: Why, What, Where, and When and How.

 Obviously, it’s your money, and you can do what you want but keep in mind that these should not be considered emergencies: Regular Bills, vacation, Holidays (you knew they were coming), events such as weddings or babies, or anything you can save up for.
 Financial emergencies occur quite often and more often than you think!Having an emergency fund is one of the smartest things you can do for your financial stability and one of the concepts on which all personal finance experts agree upon Click To Tweet

 Having an emergency fund is one of the smartest things you can do for your financial stability.

 Don’t let an emergency derail your life and your future.

 Don’t let a small thing ruin your life.

 Don’t be stressed about how to pay for your kid’s medicine.

 Build an emergency fund.

-Have a small piece of mind that you are doing your best to protect yourself and your family from financial disaster.
+Have the small piece of mind that comes from doing your best to protect yourself and your family from financial disaster.

 Are you clueless when it comes to your finance?
 The Basic Guide to Budgeting and Personal Finance will help you get started.